floriandejonckheere/mosaik/README.md

 MOSAIK requires your application to use the [Zeitwerk](https://github.com/fxn/zeitwerk) code loader, and to adhere to Zeitwerk's [file structure](https://github.com/fxn/zeitwerk#file-structure) and [naming conventions](https://github.com/fxn/zeitwerk#zeitwerkinflector).
 At the moment, only Ruby 3.3 is supported.

+If you intend on visualizing the resulting graphs, you will need to have [Graphviz](https://graphviz.org/) installed on your system.

 ## Installation

 Add this line to your application's Gemfile: